-- A. Independent Grantee.
-The Grantee shall perform as an independent grantee and not as an agent, representative, or employee of the Commission.
-The Grantee covenants that it presently has no interest and shall not acquire any interest that would conflict in any manner or degree with the performance of services required.
-Each Party hereto covenants that there is no conflict of interest or any other prohibited relationship between the Grantee and the Commission. - B. Grantee Training and Qualifications.
-Grantee agrees that all Grantee employees, subcontractors, or agents performing work under the Agreement shall be properly trained technicians who meet or exceed any specified training qualifications.
-Upon request, Grantee shall furnish a copy of technical certification or other proof of qualification. - Commission Security.
-All employees, subcontractors, or agents performing work under the Agreement must comply with all security and administrative requirements of the Commission.
-The Commission may conduct, and the Grantee shall cooperate in, a security background check or otherwise assess any employee, subcontractor, or agent furnished by the Grantee.
+The Recipient covenants that it presently has no interest and shall not acquire any interest that would conflict in any manner or degree with the performance of services required.
+Each Party hereto covenants that there is no conflict of interest or any other prohibited relationship between the Recipient and the Commission.

+B. Recipient Training Qualifications.

+The Recipient agrees that all Recipient employees, subrecipients, subcontractors, or agents performing work under the Agreement shall be properly trained technicians who meet or exceed any specified training qualifications.
+Upon request, Recipient shall furnish a copy of technical certification or other proof of qualification.

+C. Commission Security.

+All employees, subrecipients, subcontractors, or agents performing work under the Agreement must comply with all security and administrative requirements of the Commission.
+The Commission may conduct, and the Recipient shall cooperate in, a security background check or otherwise assess any employee, subcontractor, or agent furnished by the Recipient.
 The Commission may refuse access to, or require replacement of, any personnel for cause, including, but not limited to, technical or training qualifications, quality of work, change in security status, or non-compliance with the Commission's other requirements.
-Such refusal shall not relieve Grantee of its obligation to perform all work in compliance with the Agreement.
-The Commission, in coordination with the Grantee, may reject and bar from any facility for cause any of Grantee's employees, subcontractors, or agents. - D. Commission Rights to Assign or Transfer.
-The Grantee agrees that the State of Florida shall at all times be entitled to assign or transfer its rights, duties, or obligations under this Agreement to another governmental agency in the State of Florida, upon giving prior written notice to the Grantee.
+Such refusal shall not relieve Recipient of its obligation to perform all work in compliance with the Agreement.
+The Commission, in coordination with the Recipient, may reject and bar from any facility for cause any of Recipient's employees, subcontractors, or agents.

+D. Commission Rights to Assign or Transfer.

+The Recipient agrees that the State of Florida shall at all times be entitled to assign or transfer its rights, duties, or obligations under this Agreement to another governmental agency in the State of Florida, upon giving prior written notice to the Recipient.

-E. Commission Rights to Undertake and Award Supplemental Agreements.
-Grantee agrees that the Commission may undertake or award supplemental agreements for work related to the Agreement.
-The Grantee and its subcontractors shall cooperate with such other Grantees and the Commission in all such cases.
+E. Commission Rights to Undertake or Award Supplemental Contracts.

+The Recipient agrees that the Commission may undertake or award supplemental agreements for work related to the Agreement.
+The Recipient and its subcontractors shall cooperate with such other Recipients and the Commission in all such cases.

-14. SUBCONTRACTS.
+Section 14.
+SUBCONTRACTS.